mofron/mofron-comp-formitem/README.md

  base component for form item.

-This component has some function for form item.
+this component has some function for form item.

-Extending this class makes it easier to develop form item components.
+extending this class makes it easier to develop form item components.

 ## Attention
- - It needs to overwrite at extending class since some functions is an interface.
+ - it needs to overwrite at extending class since some functions is an interface.

 # Install
 ```